shalikadulaj/IoT-Mini-Project-1/README.md

 ## Tools and Requirement

 - we have used [FIT IOT-LAB](https://www.iot-lab.info/) to use real sensors and microcontrollers to retrieve data and forward them to a cloud platform.
 FIT IOT-LAB platform provides numerous boards,  open-source libraries, packages, and drivers to experiment with various IoT projects.

+- [RIOT](https://doc.riot-os.org/index.html) - RIOT is an open-source microkernel-based operating system, designed to match the requirements of Internet of Things (IoT) devices and other embedded devices. we will use RIOT to build firmware for our low-end devices ( sensors & border router).

 - For the data  management and visualization we have  used the [AWS-IOT](https://aws.amazon.com/iot-core/?c=i&sec=srv) free credit version. with the free credit version, you will get
   Amazon SNS, Amazon Grafana, and DynamoDB tools to play around with your data.